afontani/Hello-World/README.md

-# Housing Characteristics Information
+# Los Angeles Department of Water and Power (LADWP) Project Folder

+This folder contains the ResStock inputs to model the residential building stock of the LADWP service area.
+The main inputs that characterize the building stock is the housing characteristics in the `housing_characteristics/` directory.
+Information about these characteristics can be found in the `resources/housing characteristics info.json` file.
 This file provides information about all of the housing characteristics and their dependencies and options used in this project of ResStock.
-The information is compiled from the `resources/housing_characteristic_info.json` file in a more readable format.
+And is used to create the dependency wheels, Sankey diagram, and the detailed housing characteristic information all found later in this file.

 ## Visualization of the Housing Characteristic Dependencies